MichaelChoudhury/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Preprocessing

+The images of the training dataset have 3 color channels.
+I reduced the channels to only one.
+I converted the images to YCrCb color space and use the y-channel.
+Here you can see how it looks like:

 |original image|preprocessed image
 |----|----|
 |![original image](./images/original_image.png "original image")|![preprocessed  image](./images/preprocessed_image.png "preprocessed image")|

+The main reason why I reduced to one channel is because of reducing the amount of input data, training the model is significantly faster.
+The color of traffic signs should not be importent for classification.
+They are designed that even color blind people can identify them.

+I normalized the data before training for mathematical reasons.
+Normalized data can make the training faster and reduce the chance of getting stuck in local optima.

 #### Model Architecture

+ I use a convolutional neuronal network to classify the traffic signs.
+The input of the network is an 32x32x1 image and the output is the probabilty of each of the 43 possible traffic signs.

  My final model consisted of the following layers: